Can You Wear Contacts And Glasses At The Same Time

 2. To avoid scratching or damaging your contacts, put on your glasses first, then insert your contact lenses after.
 This also prevents the contacts from slipping out of place.

-See also How To Wear Straight Leg Jeans With Sneakers
+See also How To Wear Pink Pants

 3. Make sure that the frames of your glasses do not rest on top of the contact lenses as this may cause discomfort or irritation.
 Check that there is no pressure on the lenses when putting on or taking off your glasses.